taystantim/taylaportfolio/README.md

 ## Predicting Conservative Vote Share – Canadian Federal Election

-### Project Overview
+### Business Question

-This project used Canadian election and census data to estimate the proportion of voters expected to support the Conservative Party in the next federal election.
-The goal was to apply statistical modelling and demographic weighting to produce a population-level prediction.
+What proportion of people will vote conservative in the upcoming federal election?

 ### Data Used